1 / 10

 What’s the best Hyundai Kona model/engine to choose?

-The front-wheel drive 1.0-litre petrol turbo will be the best option for the vast majority of buyers.
+If you're looking for a pre-facelift example, the front-wheel drive 1.0-litre petrol turbo will be the best option for the vast majority of buyers.
 It’s not the smoothest, but flexible enough to keep up with motorway traffic, with a tall sixth gear that helps refinement when cruising.
 It’ll be kind on your wallet too, with an official economy of 45.6mpg and just 121g/km of CO2.

 What other cars are similar to the Hyundai Kona?